An interview with Jane Moran, Global CIO Unilever

 So my takeaway is that in 10–15 years’ time we are going to be more of a digital company and digital consumer goods products companies are going to win.
 Everyone at Unilever will be a technologist.
 Just like we take English courses at school, we will need to take coding and computer science as it will underpin everything that we do every day.

-Jane Moran’s 4 top tips for women building a career in IT
+Jane Moran’s top tips for women building an IT career

 1. Find a mentor